Hey Kids (Start Here)

 She never goes the wrong way.

-So she stops walking.
-She doesn’t half turn and continue, modifying a purposeful vector with a bend of acquiescence.
-She stops entirely and then she turns one hundred and eighty degrees, gathering the full force of her personality to—
+She stops walking and turns one hundred and eighty degrees, gathering the full force of her personality to—

 “Whoa,” the man says.